gokr/sprylang.se/docs/manual.md

 foo
 ```

-A Func **evaluates the code when it's evaluated**.
+A Func **evaluates the block when it's evaluated**.
 This is in contrast to a Block which evaluates to itself.
 The return value of a Func is either the result of the last expression or you can return explicitly using the primitive return Func using the same character as in Smalltalk, `^`.
+Another important aspect of Funcs is that they are not polymorphic, or in other words, you can not overload them for different types of the arguments.
+However, several of the builtin core Funcs perform a bit of "type testing" internally so that you can indeed call them with different types of arguments and they handle them properly.
+For true polymorphic behaviors you should use (Polymethods](#Polymethods) in Spry.

 Funcs use prefix calling and they are called just like in Rebol: